Updated for 2019

 It’s a big move though, and there are certain steps you can take to ensure a smooth transition for children to Australia.

-Many parents look to emigrate to Australia with their children at this age for this very reason, and it allows them to get used to the Australian school system and environment at a young age so that you’re not asking them to adapt immediately to a new middle, or even senior school.
+Many parents look to emigrate to Australia with a family at this age for this very reason, and it allows them to get used to the Australian school system and environment at a young age so that you’re not asking them to adapt immediately to a new middle, or even senior school.

-Moving to Australia with children of middle school age requires a little more foresight and planning.
+The choice to emigrate to Australia with a family of middle school age requires a little more foresight and planning.
 By this age children have started to form attachments outside of their immediate family, maybe distant relatives and certainly friends at school.
 At this age moving becomes more of change in environment and the feelings become a little more buried.

 At this age we need to consider both feelings and reactions to a change in environment.
 As we all know, children at this age can put on a brave face although concerned parents need to move beyond this brave face and have strategies in place that can address any underlying issues.